liamtsang/solarized-osaka-helix/README.md

 A Helix version of the [Solarized Osaka theme](https://github.com/craftzdog/solarized-osaka.nvim) by craftzdog A.K.A devaslife on YouTube.

-Usage: place in your Helix themes folder:
+## Place the .toml in your Helix themes folder:
 ```sh
 ~/config/helix/themes
 ```